 Both Duke and UNC find themselves in the middle of the pack when it comes to NCAA title odds, with the Blue Devils sitting just ahead of the Tar Heels on four different sportsbook sites.

-Duke ranks anywhere from +1400 to win it all (BetMGM and Caesars Sportsbook) to +1600 (DraftKings Sportsbook), while UNC is listed at +2500 on BetMGM and Caesars Sportsbook, +2800 on DraftKings Sportsbook, and +3200 on FanDuel Sportsbook.
+Duke ranks anywhere from +1400 odds to win March Madness (BetMGM and Caesars Sportsbook) to +1600 (DraftKings Sportsbook), while UNC is listed at +2500 on BetMGM and Caesars Sportsbook, +2800 on DraftKings Sportsbook, and +3200 on FanDuel Sportsbook.
 There are two Caesars retail sportsbooks at Cherokee casinos in the western part of the state.

 Duke finds itself behind fellow West Region teams Gonzaga (+220), and Texas Tech (+1300), while UNC is behind East Region foes Purdue (+900) and UCLA (+1400).
 North Carolina opened the tournament +10000 to win the title.

 Mike Krzyzewski’s Duke Swan Song